-You need income to repay a loan, so lenders are always curious about your earnings.
-Most lenders calculate a debt to income ratio to see how much of your monthly income goes towards debt repayment.
+You need income to repay a loan.
+Most lenders calculate a debt-to-income ratio to see how much of your monthly income goes towards debt repayment.
 If a large portion of your monthly income gets eaten up by loan payments, they’re less likely to approve your loan.
-In general, it’s best to keep your monthly obligations under 31% of your income (or 43% if you include housing loans).
+In general, it’s best to keep your total monthly obligations under 43% of your income.

 Other factors are also important.
 For example:

-- Loan-to-value ratios on your collateral are important.
-If you’re borrowing 100% of the purchase price, lenders take more risk—they’ll have to sell the item for top dollar to get their money back.
+- Loan-to-value ratios: Lenders also consider the amount you're borrowing compared to the value of your collateral.
+If you’re borrowing 100% of the purchase price of a home, lenders take more risk—they’ll have to sell the item for top dollar to get their money back.
 If you make a down payment of 20% or more, the loan is much safer for lenders (partly because you have more "skin in the game").

 Costs and Risks of Loans

-It’s easy to understand the benefits of a loan: You get money, and you can pay it back later.
-More importantly, you get whatever you want to buy, such as a house, a car, or a semester at school.
-To get the full picture, keep the drawbacks of borrowing in mind as you decide how much to borrow (or whether or not a loan makes sense at all).
+It’s easy to understand the benefits of a loan.
+You get the money you need to buy something, and you can pay it over time.
+To get the full picture, keep the drawbacks of borrowing in mind as you decide how much to borrow (or whether to borrow money at all).

 When you repay a loan, you repay everything you borrowed—and you pay extra.
-That extra cost is usually interest, and with some loans (like home and auto loans), those costs aren’t easy to see.
-Interest can be baked into your monthly payment invisibly, or it can be a line item on your credit card bill.
+Interest can be baked into your monthly payment, or it can be a line item on your credit card bill.
 Either way, interest raises the cost of everything you buy on credit.
-If you calculate how your loans work (described above), you’ll find out exactly how much interest matters.
+If you calculate how your loans work, you’ll find out exactly how much interest matters.

-Your credit scores rely on a borrowing history, but there can be too much of a good thing.
+Your credit scores rely on your borrowing history, but there can be too much of a good thing.
 If you use loans conservatively, you can (and probably will) still have excellent credit scores.
-However, if you borrow too much, your credit will eventually suffer.
+If you borrow too much, your credit will eventually suffer.
 Plus, you increase the risk of defaulting on loans, which will really drag down your scores.

 Money buys options, and getting a loan might open doors for you.
 At the same time, once you borrow, you’re stuck with a loan that needs to be paid off.
 Those payments can trap you in a situation or lifestyle that you’d rather get out of, but change isn’t an option until you pay off the debt.
 For example, if you want to move to a new city or stop working so you can devote time to family or a business, it’s easier when you’re debt-free.